 Drive “speed” is predominantly focused on how fast they can read and write data.
 For HDDs, the speed at which the platters spin helps determine the read/write times.
 When accessing a file, the “read” part of the read/write head notes the positioning of the magnetic sections as it flies over the spinning platters.
 As long as the file being read was written sequentially, the HDD will read it quickly.
 However, as the disc becomes crowded with data, it’s easy for a file to be written across multiple sections.
 This is called “fragmenting” and leads to files taking longer to read.

 With SSDs, fragmentation is not an issue.
 Files can be written sporadically across the cells — and are designed to do so — with little impact on read/times, as each cell is accessed simultaneously.
 This easy, simultaneous access to each cell means files are read at incredibly fast speeds — far faster than an HDD can achieve, regardless of fragmentation.
 That’s why SSDs can make a system feel snappy — because of their ability to access data across the entire drive, known as random access, is so much faster.

 This faster read speed comes with a catch.
 SSD cells can wear out over time.
 They push electrons through a gate to set its state, which wears on the cell and, over time, reduces its performance until the SSD wears out.
-That said, the time it would take in order for this to happen for most users is quite long; one would likely upgrade their SSD due to either obsolescence or a desire for more storage space before a normal SSD would fail.
+That said, the time it would take for this to happen for most users is quite long; one would likely upgrade their SSD due to either obsolescence or a desire for more storage space before a normal SSD would fail.
 There are also technologies like TRIM which help keep SSDs from degrading too quickly.